izguenther6/Portfolio/1-Cornell Soil and Water Lab, Oct. 2022 - May 2025/Predicting Pesticide Contamination in New York Aquifers/README.md

-# Predicting Pesticide Contamination in New York Aquifers with Machine Learning 🌱💦🗽
+# Predicting Pesticide Contamination in New York Aquifers with Machine Learning and 🌱💦🗽

 ## Outputs:
 [Presentation: May 2025 Meeting with NYSDEC](https://github.com/izguenther6/Portfolio/blob/main/1-Cornell%20Soil%20and%20Water%20Lab%2C%20Oct.%202022%20-%20May%202025/Predicting%20Pesticide%20Contamination%20in%20New%20York%20Aquifers/May%202025%20-%20Presentation%20to%20NYSDEC%20.pdf)